santistebanc/flights2/tasks/tasks-prd-flight-scraping-app.md

   - [ ] 3.4 Create scraping coordinator to handle parallel scraping operations
   - [ ] 3.5 Implement retry logic for failed scraping attempts
   - [ ] 3.6 Add rate limiting and polite crawling practices (not needed at the moment)
-  - [ ] 3.7 Create data transformation layer to normalize scraped data
+  - [x] 3.7 Create data transformation layer: implement robust, source-specific HTML parsing and extraction logic for each scraper, covering both phases (session/token extraction for Phase 1, entity extraction for Phase 2)
+    - [x] 3.7.1 Implement and test modular HTML extraction functions for each scraper and phase (using sample HTML snippets)
   - [ ] 3.8 Implement duplicate handling logic (keep flights/bundles, replace bookingOptions; see deduplication in 3.10/3.11)
   - [ ] 3.9 Add scraping error logging and monitoring
   - [ ] 3.10 Implement Kiwi Scraping Process